 Ever since I had my babies, I feel like I have had this back and forth battle with my hair.
 One thing I don’t get right is my twist outs.
 After trying different methods I now can share the lessons I have learned to help achieve the best twist out.
 As you may know, the longer you keep your hair in a twist the better your twist outs will be.
-So, if you want to use one of the clip-ins from our best sellers to give your hair a break with clip-Ins like these.
+So, if you want to use one of the clip-ins from our best sellers to give your hair a break with clip-In extensions.
 Using clip-ins can help you keep your twists in longer until you’re ready for your fabulous twist out while also adding tons of volume.
 But first take into account these lessons below:

 When hair is in twists check a few of them on any occasion:

 Within a couple of days, and if I’m really lucky, I can go as long as a week without checking my hair.
 However, have you ever noticed your hair tends to lock itself together if you don’t watch after it what I tend to do is check a few twists at a time every couple of days to make sure the hair is not matting or knotting up.
 If it is, make sure you gently detangle your hair, then twist it back up.

 Band loosely if you want volume

 I notice that with my twist it’s hard for me to choose between length and volume.
 Have you ever had this issue when I try to use the banding method by banding my twist together to get the length, it gets a little too straight.
 However, I found that it gives me the length but not the volume I want.
 So, now when doing my twist I band my hair loosely to allow the shrinkage and my hair to do it’s a thing.
 If you don’t care so much about volume my post about heatless ways to stretch your hair will get you in the right direction.

 Dry hair can easily lead to matting and knots.
 If you’re doing the LOC or LCO method, your hair might not need to be moisturized in week 1.